Slip and Fall Injury Lawyers in Toronto and Hamilton

 Commercial Property (Restaurants, Bars, Stores)

-Commercial properties such as restaurants, bars, and malls are required to keep their property safe and free from any tripping or slipping hazards.
+Commercial properties such as restaurants, bars, and malls are required to keep their property safe and from any tripping or slipping hazards.
 Injuries caused by wet floors, uneven flooring, construction work, poor lighting, and other hazardous situations could be cause for legal action.

 Private property owners have a similar obligation as that of stores and businesses to keep their property safe for friends, family and visitors such as repair people.
 Essentially, a homeowner is required to make sure their house is reasonably safe for visitors.
 In most cases where injury occurs on private property, insurance coverage is available.